Sushi Bake Recipe

 • Once rice is fully cooked, remove from heat and mix in the furikake and sesame seeds.
 Press rice mixture into the bottom of the prepared casserole dish, spreading evenly.
 Set aside.

-• Add the Nori in a single layer over the rice.
+• Add the Nori sheets in a single layer over the rice.

 • Add asparagus pieces evenly over top crab mixture.